Sexual consent

 • Sexual misconduct is a broad term that refers to sexual harassment, assault and violence.
 Sexual misconduct occurs when there is no consent given.

-Support at the University
+Support at the university

 If you have experienced or witnessed sexual harassment, assault or violence, please remember it is not your fault and help is available.

-Report and Support key facts:
+Report It key facts:

 • You can report anonymously (but it does mean we won’t be able to contact you with further support)